 Unfortunately, this disease is often fatal in patients for whom immune function cannot be restored.
 We recently embarked on a new effort funded by the Weill Neurohub in collaboration with the Gladstone-UCSF Institute of Genomic Immunology, the Innovative Genomics Institute, the Fred Hutchinson Cancer Center and the National Institute of Neurological Disorders and Stroke to create and test designer T cells that can effectively and specifically treat PML.
 We hope that this treatment strategy will also prove useful for other severe neuroviral infections and also provide targeted treatment for autoimmune encephalitis.

 Below are instructions for handling of and sending research and clinical samples.
 Please note: we are not able to accept samples for clinical or research testing without referral from a physician.

 If you are a physician interested in sending a patient’s sample to the Center for research purposes, please send a short case summary to firstname.lastname@example.org for our team to review.

 We generally request 2-3 cc of cerebrospinal fluid (CSF) from a clinically-indicated lumbar puncture, frozen at -70c as soon as possible after collection.

-The UCSF Clinical Microbiology Lab, run by Drs.
-Steven Miller and Charles Chiu, offers metagenomic next generation sequencing (mNGS) for pathogen detection as a clinical test available for cerebrospinal fluid from patients with undiagnosed meningitis and/or encephalitis of unknown etiology.
+The UCSF Clinical Microbiology Lab, run by Dr. Charles Chiu, offers metagenomic next generation sequencing (mNGS) for pathogen detection as a clinical test available for cerebrospinal fluid from patients with undiagnosed meningitis and/or encephalitis of unknown etiology.
 CSF Specimen requirements for mNGS are a minimum of 1ml, frozen at -70c within 5 days of collection.